rodrigols89/studies/modules/math-codes/modules/trigonometry/README.md

 Over 2000 years ago there was an amazing discovery about triangles...

  - When a triangle has a **right angle (90°)**;
- - And squares are made on each of the three sides (e quadrados são feitos em cada um dos três lados);
+ - And squares are made on each of the three sides:
+   - **PT-NOTE:** E são feitos quadrados em cada um dos três lados.
- - Then the biggest square has the exact same area as the other two squares put together (então o maior quadrado tem exatamente a mesma área que os outros dois quadrados juntos!)!
+ - Then the biggest square has the exact same area as the other two squares put together:
+   - **PT-NOTE:** Então o maior quadrado tem exatamente a mesma área que os outros dois quadrados juntos.

 See the image below to understand more easily: